Po-WeiHuang/bluewash/README.md

+*** Introduction
+Detected Bluewashing claims based on UK, EU regulations and proofs from the paper.
+Used all-MiniLM-L6-v2 for evidence retrieval with a Random Forest scoring engine.
+By applying a soft penalty to absolute marketing language and using SHAP logic to audit the model's internal decision-making.
+For every claim.
+OpenAI then converts these data points into a professional regulatory justification

+*** Running Steps

 1. Installing uv

 If you are on a Linux/macOS system (like your /home/huangp/ path suggests), run this in your terminal: